Ali-Forootani/LLM_for_control_optimization/README.md

 # Using Large Language Models (LLMs) in Control and Optimization

 This repository contains a collection of Python scripts designed to solve Linear Programming (LP) optimization problems in a multi-agent environment using the AutoGen framework.
 It also includes an asynchronous execution framework to run LP solvers concurrently.
+These codes are part of the paper entitled `A Survey on Mathematical Reasoning and Optimization with Large Language Models' by Ali Forootani.

 ### Key Components:
 1. **AutoGen Framework**: Utilizes the AutoGen conversational agents to model the LP optimization task in multiple stages.